 1. Infront of Palladium World Shopping – located diagonally opposite of Novotel Platinum and Platinum Fashion Mall.

-2. Infront of Watergate Pavillion – Go to the Airport Link Ratchaprarob Station.
+2. Infront of Watergate Pavillion – Go to the Airport Link Ratchaprarorddeb Station.

 3. Near Baiyoke Sky Hotel – I think this is the biggest one.

 Aside from shopping, food is always good here in Pratunam.
 The BBQs were our favorite.
 In fact, we also bought again the next morning for our breakfast.
-Actually I ate a lot here.
-And because of too much excitement, I forgot to took a picture of them all.
+Actually, I ate a lot here.
+And because of too much excitement, I forgot to take a picture of them all.
 Huhu!
 Nevertheless, I have a very happy mouth and tummy that night.

-My first day haul!
+My first-day haul!
 Yey!
-I didn’t take pictures of how the market look like and what are they selling because I was to busy shopping.
-Ooops!
+I didn’t take pictures of how the market looks like and what are they selling because I was too busy shopping.
+Oops!
 Though, I regret on not doing that.